-His compelling images have helped bolster environmental campaigns led by organizations like the Ancient Forest Alliance (of which he is a co-founder), the Western Canada Wilderness Committee, Sierra Club of BC, Canopy, and the David Suzuki Foundation, and have played a pivotal role in securing the protection of multiple endangered areas such as the now-famous Avatar Grove on Vancouver Island and a significant portion of Echo Lake on the Lower Mainland of BC.
-TJ's shots of the country's biggest trees and largest stumps have been featured in museums, magazines, books, newspapers, television news, and art exhibits across Canada and around the world.
+His images have helped bolster numerous environmental campaigns led by his own organization and others such as the Sierra Club of BC, Canopy, and ForestEthics.
+They've also played a pivotal role in securing the protection of important areas such as the renowned Avatar Grove near Port Renfrew.
+From the country's biggest trees to its widest stumps, TJ's photos have been featured in museums, magazines, news stories, and art exhibits across Canada and around the world.

 If you're searching for unique images of BC's coast, or for an experienced photographer and guide to get out there and capture your story, please use the Contact page to get in touch.